2:24 PM

 And that is all I have for now.
 It is 2:37 PM.
 Thank you.
 Link to Audio.

 I am a mom of 4 with a passion for helping others.
-Through using an intuitive spin I write on a variety of [controversial] topics including conspiracies, medical, political and religious world issues.
+Using an intuitive spin I write on a variety of [controversial] topics.
 My goal is to find truth and offer guidance.
-You can request a topic for the Public Blog or schedule a Personal Coaching Session by clicking the appropriate tab.
+You can request a topic for the Public Blog or schedule a Personal Intuitive Health, Wealth, Relationship or Happiness Coaching Session by clicking the appropriate tab.
 Please consider checking out exclusive content on my SubscribeStar and Substack channel.
 God Bless, Lynn

 Thursday, February 6, 2014